knative/docs/contributing/DOCS-CONTRIBUTING.md

      organization standards.

 We appreciate contributions to the docs, so if you open a PR we will help you get it merged.
+You can also post in the `#docs` Slack channel to get input on your ideas before creating a PR.

 ### Putting your docs in the right place